 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Cicero took the distinction of being the most Hispanic or Latino, while East Alton was the least Hispanic or Latino city.
+Cicero took the distinction of being the most Hispanic or Latino, while Geneseo was the least Hispanic or Latino city.
 You can download the data here.